 Fighting Fraud in NGOs

-The course is most likely to be relevant to organizations with more than 12-15 staff or an annual budget of greater than $340,000/£250,000.
-It would also be of interest to NGO internal auditors.
+This course is most relevant to NGOs with more than 12-15 staff, or an annual budget greater than USD 350,000.

 - Defining fraud and bribery

 - The 5-part holistic framework

 - Fraud policy tools: Checklist, template, and examples

 Protecting and safeguarding assets.